 At Volvo, safety has always been at the top of the list of sales arguments.
 Long before the airbag, the "Swedish tanks" protected the driver with their massive, stable body shape.
 Today, the assistance systems always keep an eye on the environment and intervene when there is an emergency.
 Or on the child.

 Sometimes what happens is less important.
 It's what doesn't happen.
-Written and orchestrated by director Gustav Johansson, the spot has been well received not only by the trade media, but (more importantly!) especially by viewers.
-Thus, a large majority of the Youtube comments made so far express above-average enthusiasm and touchedness.
-Only one viewer is bothered by the fact that it would be better to show children how to cross the road attentively and safely, instead of leaving the responsibility to technology.
-And someone wonders where in the world you speak with a British accent but drive on the left.
-Justified, but irrelevant question - because advertising may. (hae)
+Written and orchestrated by director Gustav Johansson, the spot has been well received not only by the trade media, but (much more importantly!) especially by viewers.
+Thus, a large majority of the YouTube comments made so far express above-average enthusiasm and touchedness.
+Only one viewer is bothered by the fact that it would be better to show children how to cross the street attentively and safely instead of leaving the responsibility to technology.
+And someone wonders where in the world people speak with a British accent but drive on the left.
+Justified, but unimportant question - because advertising may. (hae)